aperofsky/sifaka-temporal-microbiome/README.md

-## R scripts and inputs to reproduce the main statistical analyses and figures in Perofsky _et al._ 2021 "Social groups constrain the spatiotemporal dynamics of wild sifaka gut microbiomes." _Molecular Ecology_
+## R scripts and inputs to reproduce the main results and figures in Perofsky _et al._ 2021 "Social groups constrain the spatiotemporal dynamics of wild sifaka gut microbiomes." _Molecular Ecology_
 ---
-### Microbiome and statistical analyses are performed with the statistical computing software [R](https://www.r-project.org/).
+#### Microbiome and statistical analyses are performed with the statistical computing software [R](https://www.r-project.org/).

 #### The analysis is split into eleven steps: